Toronto Dog Bite Lawyer

 - Muscular damage

-Toronto dog bite lawyers often see after-effects of psychological harm in their clients.
-Sometimes dog attacks cause people to be afraid of dogs, which can be inconvenient as many people have dogs.
+We often see after-effects of psychological harm in our clients after an injury, particularly with dog bites.
+Sometimes dog attacks cause people to be afraid of dogs.
 This fear can even cause people to be afraid to walk on the street, as there might be many dogs out there.
 Physical injuries typically heal, and people can get on with their lives, but the psychological trauma is what typically impacts people the most.